 Some chemotherapeutic agents can destroy eggs and sperm.

-The IVF Procedure
+The IVF Step-By-Step Procedure

-The process starts with ovarian stimulation to produce multiple eggs, followed by egg retrieval, collection of semen, fertilisation, and finally embryo transfer.
+The IVF process starts with ovarian stimulation to produce multiple eggs, followed by egg retrieval, collection of semen, fertilisation, and finally embryo transfer.
 Each step takes several days or weeks, depending on the individual woman.
 If necessary, more than one cycle of IVF can be performed.
 Read about the step by step IVF process below:

 #1.
 Ovarian stimulation and monitoring